How are the flats allocated?

 How long does the tenancy run for?

-The standard length of tenancy is 38 weeks from the beginning of September until the end of May.
-Nursing students and some postgraduate students have extended tenancies for 51 weeks from early September to late August.
+The standard length of tenancy is 39 weeks from the beginning of September until the end of May.
+Nursing students and some postgraduate students have extended tenancies for 50 weeks from early September to late August.
 Students can stay in their flats over the public holidays.
+At The Student Housing Company, the tenancies run for 44 weeks and at Universal Student Living,Morrison Circus, the tenancies are for 39 weeks.

 Is bed linen provided?

 No, students will need to provide their own bedding - duvet, blankets, sheets, pillows and pillow cases.
 We can provide a basic bedding pack (single duvet, pillow, duvet cover, pillow case, fitted sheet) to be ready in your bedroom by requesting this in your application.
-This costs £25 or £35 at West Tollcross/Fountainbridge as they have 4ft wide beds (double duvet set).
+This costs £30 and is payable with your advance rent payment on application.
+Premium flats have bedding included.

 Is electricity included in the rent?